Susan Ahn Cuddy: Career

 After Japan bombed Pearl Harbor, Susan Ahn Cuddy tried to enlisted in the Women Accepted for Voluntary Emergency Service.
 Her first attempt was not successful.
 On her second attempt, she was accepted and sent to U.S. Naval Reserve Midshipmen's School at Smith College in Northampton, Massachusetts.
-She became the first Asian American woman in the Navy.
+As a WAVES, she became the first Asian American woman in the Navy.
 This was when anti-Asian sentiment in the country was high, and women were still battling over sexism in the military.
 She told biographer John Cha, who wrote Willow Tree Shade: The Susan Ahn Cuddy Story (2002), "A lot of people thought that women didn't belong in the service.
 That made us try harder."

-Ahn Cuddy felt that her enlistment in the US Navy allowed her to honor her father's legacy of fighting for Korean independence and to fight against the Japanese who, she viewed as "predators."
+Ahn Cuddy felt that her enlistment in the U.S. Navy allowed her to honor her father's legacy of fighting for Korean independence and to fight against the Japanese who, she viewed as "predators".
 She worked her way up in the Navy, becoming an instructor on Link Trainer flight simulators in 1943, teaching aviators how to maneuver in a simulator cockpit.
 Later she became the first female aerial gunnery officer in the Navy.
 In this role, she instructed male recruits in air combat tactics, including the techniques of firing a .50-caliber machine gun in the air.

-Ahn Cuddy eventually became a Lieutenant and went on to work for US Navy Intelligence and the Library of Congress.
-She worked for The National Security Agency in Washington, DC.
+Ahn Cuddy eventually became a lieutenant and went on to work for U.S. Navy Intelligence and the Library of Congress.
+She worked for The National Security Agency in Washington, D.C.
 During the Cold War, she was in charge of a think tank of over 300 agents working in the Russia section.
 She received a fellowship from the National Security Agency to study at the University of Southern California in 1956.
 Ahn Cuddy worked on many top secret projects for the Department of Defense and other agencies during her service with the United States government until 1959.

 Even today, Ahn Cuddy's accomplishments are considered remarkable and unparalleled.